RushilPatel/material-ui-tree/README.md

 # material-ui-tree

-This is an adaptation of angular-ui-tree with Material Framework
+This is an adaptation of angular-ui-tree with Material Framework.
+Here's the original [repo](https://github.com/angular-ui-tree/angular-ui-tree)